NOAA-Research-Office-of-Science-Support/Data-Quality-Analysis/README.md

 # Data-Quality-Analysis

-This document serves to explain the business rules that are used to assess the data quality of the NOAA Research and Development Database (NRDD) data.
+This read me file serves to explain the business rules that are used to assess the data quality of the NOAA Research and Development Database (NRDD) data.

 ## Method
 ### Data Quality Assessment Rules